 Those aged 60 years or older are now eligible to book an appointment for their COVID-19 shot at the clinic located at 458 Laurier Blvd.

-On Wednesday, the Ontario government reported 12 new cases of the virus in the Leeds, Grenville and Lanark County District Health Unit area, which is down from the 12 reported the day before.
+On Wednesday, the Ontario government reported 12 new cases of the virus in the Leeds, Grenville and Lanark County District Health Unit area.

 In all, the health unit has recorded 1,321 cases since the start of the pandemic.